JJOverload/MTG-Image-Titles-To-Text/README.md

 `python textdetector.py --input tegwyll-nonlands-Copy.jpg --width 3072 --height 2656`
 `python textdetector.py --input 1_python-ocr.jpg --width 800 --height 352`

-Note: Try to ensure that the image's height is not too large, since certain dimensions can cause the image to be rotated by EAST algorithm.
+Note: Try to ensure that the image's height is not too large relative to width, since certain dimensions can cause the image to be rotated sideways.
 (As seen when using: `python textdetector.py --input tegwyll-nonlands.jpg --width 3072 --height 4064`)

 ------------------------------------